titu120/b2b-commerce/FINAL_CODECANYON_VERIFICATION.md

 **✅ READY FOR CODECANYON SUBMISSION**

-The B2B Commerce Pro plugin has passed all verification tests and exceeds CodeCanyon submission requirements:
+The B2B Commerce plugin has passed all verification tests and exceeds CodeCanyon submission requirements:

 1. **Code Quality**: Excellent - follows WordPress standards and best practices
 2. **Security**: Excellent - comprehensive security implementation with A+ rating